SquaretestLLC/Squaretest/README.md

 The Squaretest plugin for IntelliJ IDEA allows you to automatically generate unit tests for your Java source classes.
 The generated test classes contain code to construct the instance of the source class (if needed) and initialize the dependencies to either mocks or reasonable default values.
 The test classes include test methods that invoke their corresponding source methods and compare the returned values to expected values.
-The tests also include Mockito stubs; i.e. when(), doAnswer() and verify() statements.
+The tests also include Mockito stubs like when(), doAnswer() and verify() statements.
 Squaretest also generates tests for alternate flows.

 ## Create a Test Class for a Java Class